bertofurth/Seagate-Central-Tips/README.md

 https://github.com/bertofurth/Seagate-Central-Utils

-Instructions for building and installing a variety of new tools and services on the Seagate Central
+Instructions for building and installing a variety of new tools and services on the Seagate Central.

 ### Seagate-Central-Toolchain
 https://github.com/bertofurth/Seagate-Central-Toolchain